longyangking/Aragorn/README.md

 ## Features
 + Dynamic equation calculation supported
-+ With a home-made ODE calculator
++ With a home-made/integrated ODE calculator

 ## Status
 Working on it